All about us …

-Pre-School age children are currently entitled to 15 funded hours of childcare.
-If you wish to start your child earlier you may be able to, however the sessions may not be funded.
+Pre-School age children are currently entitled to 30 funded hours of early education.
+If you wish to start your child before they reach pre-school age you can, however the sessions may not be funded.
 If the sessions are not funded your child may still be able to attend and pay for the sessions at the rate of £4.50 per hour.

 Each child within pre-school has a key worker.
 You may speak to your child’s key worker about any concerns you may have about your child’s development*.
 Key workers are responsible for completing your child’s observations and Learning Journal.
 This is a record of all the milestones your child reaches at pre-school.
 It includes photos and comments made during activities.
 Learning Journals are useful for when a child starts at school and also make a delightful read for parents, giving them an insight into their child’s pre-school experience.
-You may ask to see your child’s Learning Journal at any time and, where possible you will be able to take them home to share with your family.
+Your child's Learning Journal is available to view at any time on our online journal, Tapestry.

 *This does not have to be exclusive to the child’s keyworker, please feel free to speak with any member of staff should you have concerns about your child.